 Jan Sebastian Koch

-Jan Koch (b.1978 Monchengladbach) graduated with an MA from the University of Art in Berlin in 2005.
+JAN SEBASTIAN KOCH (b.1978 Monchengladbach, Germany) graduated with an MA from the University of Art in Berlin in 2005.
 Solo exhibitions include: ‘Shelter from the Storm’, BEERS London, London (2019); ‘New Paintings’, Avlskarl Gallery, Copenhagen (2013).
-Group exhibitions include: ‘Roter Hirsch’ codexberlin, Berlin (2018); ‘Black Box’ Kunsthalle, Luneburg (2018) and; ‘No More Heroes Anymore’ Kreuzberg Pavillion, Berlin (2016).
+Group exhibitions include: ‘Roter Hirsch’, codex-berlin, Berlin (2018); ‘Black Box’ Kunsthalle, Luneburg (2018); ‘No More Heroes Anymore’ Kreuzberg Pavillon, Berlin (2016); ‘Lee Mingwei: Li, Gifts and Rituals’, Gropius Bau, Berlin (2020).
+His current solo exhibitions at BEERS London, entitled, ‘If Mountains Could Sing’ runs through until mid-May 2020.
 Koch currently lives and works in Berlin.